 Fees will be paid annually, with additional fees for swimming, track running and other sessions as determined by the committee charged per session.

 6. Club Committee

-The committee members of The Club will be elected annually at the Annual General Meeting.
+The committee members of The Club will be elected annually.
+Positions becoming vacant will be made known at the Annual General Meeting for the coming year, after which the appointment of the committee will be announced by email.
 The Chair of the Club will be elected for a one year term.
 The committee members will be expected to attend each committee meeting and have full voting rights at the committee meetings.
 The committee members of the club are as follows:

 These officers will form the club committee and will meet four times annually as well as at the AGM.
 There is no upper limit on length of term.
 A minimum of three members will need to be present in order for a decision or motion to be passed.

 The Club Committee will be responsible for adopting new policy codes of practice and rules that affect the organisation of the club.
 A majority vote of the committee members is required to pass a motion at the club committee meetings.

 The Club Committee will have powers to appoint subcommittees as necessary and appoint advisers to the Club Committee as necessary to fulfil its business.

 The Club Committee will be responsible for disciplinary hearings of members who infringe the club rules/regulations/constitution.
 The Club Committee will be responsible for taking any action of suspension or discipline following such hearings.